Pacers rally late to snap Lakers’ road winning streak at 14

 ”A lot of times, things travel with us,” McMillan said. ”So they’re doing some of the things he did when he was here, and they’re doing some of the things he wanted to do when he was here.”

-Vogel hired McMillan as associate head coach in 2013, and McMillan became the Pacers head coach when Vogel was fired after the 2016-17 season.
+Vogel hired McMillan as associate head coach in 2013.
+McMillan took over as the Pacers head coach when Vogel was let go after the 2016-17 season.

 UP NEXT